-The use of Single diseased stem removal (SDSR) is a practice recommended only when there is high incidence of BXW.
-As such observing the use of this practice by itself does not really inform about the reach of the innovation per se.
-In this case, it is arguably more relevant to know whether the correct information about the use of SDSR has potential to reach the relevant (i.e. affected) farmers.
+The use of Single Diseased Stem Removal (SDSR) is a practice recommended only when there is high incidence of Banana Xanthomonas Wilt (BXW).
+Observing the use of this practice by itself does not really provide information about the reach of the innovation per se.
+In this case, it is arguably more relevant to know whether the correct information about the use of SDSR has the potential to reach the relevant (i.e., affected) farmers.
 As a way for approximating this knowledge transmission, we measured extension agents' knowledge about the combination of practices to employ in the NSDS survey.
-With only half of the extension agents knowing about the recommendation of removing the male flowers, transmission of knowledge appears to be imperfect (see NSDS analysis further below).
+With only half of the extension agents knowledge appears to be imperfect (see NSDS analysis in Section 7).